-In the Netherlands, magic mushrooms have been illegal since 2007.
+In the Netherlands, mushrooms containing psilocybin have been illegal since 2007.
 However, the government only outlawed the mature mushroom stage of psychedelic fungi, meaning that truffles containing psilocybin are still legal to buy and consume.

 Since then, fresh and dried magic truffles have been sold in head shops across the country.
 Truffles are especially popular in Amsterdam, and a number of legal psychedelic retreats near the city (including Synthesis) have adopted these truffles as the substance of choice for transformational experiences.

-Aside from the legality of magic truffles (which is important for obvious reasons), there are additional benefits for Synthesis to have chosen them as the ideal psychedelic for a retreat.
+Aside from the legality of truffles (which is important for obvious reasons), there are additional benefits for Synthesis to have chosen them as the ideal psychedelic for a retreat.

 Psychedelic truffles (when dried) contain a lower concentration of psilocybin than dried magic mushrooms, but certainly enough to induce a profound psychedelic experience.

-People often report that the magic truffles trip is a less intense, shorter-lasting experience than the magic mushrooms trip – but this is likely due to the fact that magic truffles are manufactured more carefully, and packaged with reliable dosage information.
+People often report that the psychedelic experience is a less intense, shorter-lasting experience than the magic mushrooms trip – but this is likely due to the fact that truffles are manufactured more carefully, and packaged with reliable dosage information.
 By comparison, magic mushrooms are often acquired from unreliable sources, and as such people are likely to take an unknown dose.
-This advantage of the legal magic truffle market in the Netherlands is perfect for Synthesis; providing a reliable and controlled dose of psilocybin, which is crucial to the comfort of our guests.
+This advantage of the legal truffle market in the Netherlands is perfect for Synthesis; providing a reliable and controlled dose, which is crucial to the comfort of our guests.

-One downside of the legal magic truffle market is that truffles can be more expensive to purchase than magic mushrooms.
+One downside of the legal truffle market is that truffles can be more expensive to purchase than mushrooms containing psilocybin.
 However, you’re paying for peace of mind, knowing that the truffles have come from dedicated manufacturers and are dosed accurately.

-The only place you can legally purchase fresh or dried magic truffles is the Netherlands.
+The only place you can legally purchase fresh or dried truffles is the Netherlands.